softwarespot/PubSub/README.md

     bower install pubsub-module
 ```

 Otherwise just include `pubsub.min.js` somewhere in your document.
-The plugin is supports AMD, NodeJS or Browserify module loaders.
+The module supports AMD, NodeJS or Browserify module loaders.

 ## Documentation

-The following documentation outlines in detail about using the following plugin.
+The following documentation outlines in detail about using the following module.

 ### Subscribe

-To subscribe to a particular subscription or list of subscriptions, pass either a string or array of strings of the subscription(s).
-A callback function or array of callback functions must be passed as the second parameter.
-It's recommended that the callback function be named and not anonymous functions.
-This will return either a `handle` or array of `handles` depending on what was passed to the function.
+To subscribe to a particular subscription or a list of subscriptions, pass either a string or an array of strings of the subscription(s).
+A callback function or an array of callback functions must be passed as the second argument, depending on the first argument type used.
+It's recommended that the callback function(s) be named and not anonymous functions (see `unsubscribe`).
+The function will return either a 'handle' or an array of 'handles', depending on what was passed as the first argument i.e. an array of subscriptions will return an array of 'handles' and a subscription string will return a 'handle'.

 ```javascript
     // Using a string and callback function